 You are camping in a very special place, a national park.
 We share this landscape with wild animals that depend on it for their survival.
-These can include black and grizzly bears, cougars, wolves, coyotes, and others.
+These include black bears, wolves, foxes, and others.

 This campground has a "Bare" Campsite program in place.
-A special effort is being made by both park staff and campers to ensure that no wildlife attractants are ever left unattended at any sites in this campground.
+A special effort is being made by both park staff and campers to ensure that wildlife attractants are never left unattended at any sites in this campground.
 The "Bare" Campsite program is in place for your safety, and to help keep the wildlife in our national parks alive and wild.